Luxe Interiors + Design recently did a beautiful spread on me and my work! In it, I talk about what I love about both metal and paper. Check it out!

-Click here to add the details to Google calendar:
+Click here to see the Facebook event.
+Click the button below to add the details to Google calendar:

 And if you want to explore the rest of the San Francisco art scene, check out all five weekends of Open Studios!
 From ArtSpan, the organizing group: